 - All employees working in the NHS and care services

 - The police, fire and other emergency services

 - Local government employees

-- Privatised bodies that were formerly part of the civil service such as BT and the Post Office, whose pensioners were civil servants when they were working
+- Employees of privatised bodies that were formerly part of the civil service such as BT, the Post Office and the railways, whose pensioners were civil servants when they were working

 NHS Retirement Fellowship Members

 Our Trustees' aim is to put the trading surplus of the Civil Service Insurance Society to good use by giving grants to organisations who can help individuals in the groups above.
 The bodies that receive our grants are chosen specifically because of their commitment to helping people from our target group and their dependants during times of financial hardship, distress or personal loss.
 Some take action by setting up time-limited programmes or community projects, others by helping individuals more directly with financial grants and/or emotional support.